niyazialpay/AlphaBlog/README.md

 ## About This Project
 # <a href="https://alphablog.dev>" target="_blank">Alpha Blog</a>

-MongoDB is used as the database in this blog system prepared with Laravel.
+I had previously designed the database of this system using MongoDB, but due to various compatibility issues, I had to redesign it using MySQL.

 The in-site search engine is provided by Meilisearch.

-In order for Laravel to work with MongoDB, the official "mongodb/laravel-mongodb" package prepared by MongoDB was added to this project.
-In addition, Meilisearch integration was made compatible with MongoDB for the system to work correctly.

-Adding images to blog or page content and sizing them was done with Spatie Media Library, but this package was not compatible with MongoDB.
-To make it compatible, I forked the spatie/laravel-medialibrary repo to my own github account and included it in this project with composer after making the necessary edits.

 #### The following PHP functions need to be enabled on the server for this system to work: